cameronmathis/COMP4300/Project3/README.md

 Overview:
 -------------

-In this lab I extended my migrated my multi-cycle machine to a pipe line machine.
+In this lab I extended my migrated my multi-cycle machine to a pipeline machine.

 Pipe Line Machine
 -------------

-In order to compile the pipe line machine, navigate to the project folder and run the command:
+In order to compile the pipeline machine, navigate to the project folder and run the command:

 	$ ./pipeline.sh compile

-In order to run the pipe line machine, run the command:
+In order to run the pipeline machine, run the command:

 	$ ./pipeline.sh run